What is acupuncture?

 Reduce Chances of Lymphedema

 Lymphedema is arm swelling caused from a pooling of lymphatic fluid.
 If you have had radiation or have had lymph nodes removed, the normal flow of lymphatic fluid can be slowed resulting in lymphedema.
 Lymphedema can develop at any time, but often appears within the first year following surgery.
-A goal of physiotherapy is to help control edema and restore the arm to normal size by early intervention.
-This is achieved with soft tissue techniques, exercises and postural activities.
+A goal of physiotherapy is to help control edema and restore the arm to normal size with early intervention.
+This is achieved using soft tissue techniques, exercises, and postural activities.

 Education in Avoiding Infection and Injury to the Affected Arm